Joe Piscopo

-Joseph Charles John Piscopo (/ˈpɪskəpoʊ/ PIS-kə-poh; born June 17, 1951) is an American actor, comedian and conservative radio talk show host.
+Joseph Charles John Piscopo (/ˈpɪskəpoʊ/ PIS-kə-poh; born June 17, 1951) is an American actor, comedian, and conservative radio talk show host.
 He was a cast member on Saturday Night Live from 1980 to 1984, where he played a variety of recurring characters.
-His film roles include Danny Vermin in Johnny Dangerously (1984), Moe Dickstein in Wise Guys (1986), Doug Bigelow in Dead Heat (1988), and Kelly Stone in Sidekicks (1992).
+His film roles include Danny Vermin in Johnny Dangerously (1984), Moe Dickstein in Wise Guys (1986), Doug Bigelow in Dead Heat (1988) and Kelly Stone in Sidekicks (1992).

-Early life
+Early life and education

-Piscopo was born in Passaic, New Jersey, and grew up in North Caldwell.
+Piscopo was born in Passaic, New Jersey, on June 17, 1951, and grew up in North Caldwell, New Jersey.
 He attended West Essex High School and was a member of the drama club "The Masquers."
 He developed a reputation for never playing a part the way it was written.
 After graduating in 1969, Piscopo attended Jones College in Jacksonville, Florida, where he received a degree in broadcast management.

+Career

 Saturday Night Live

 In the summer of 1980, Piscopo was hired as a contract player for Saturday Night Live.
 The show had gone through a major upheaval when all the writers, major producers, and cast members left that spring.
 The new cast bombed with critics and fans with the exception of Piscopo and Eddie Murphy.
-As a result, they were the only two cast members to be kept when Dick Ebersol took over the show the following spring.
-With the success of SNL, Piscopo moved to the wealthy borough of Alpine, New Jersey.
+As a result, they were the only two cast members to be kept when Dick Ebersol took over the show the next spring.
+With the success of SNL, Piscopo moved to the quiet upscale borough of Alpine, New Jersey.

-Piscopo was best known for his impressions of celebrities, including Frank Sinatra.
-Piscopo rewrote the lyrics for a Sinatra sketch with the help of Sinatra lyricist Sammy Cahn and recalled that, "by the grace of God, the old man loved it."
-Piscopo had an occasional spot on the Weekend Update segment as a bombastic sports commentator who would pose a series of questions and usually follow them up with a loud, “Who cares?”.
+Piscopo is best known for his impressions of celebrities including Frank Sinatra.
+Piscopo rewrote the lyrics for a Sinatra sketch with the help of Sinatra lyricist Sammy Cahn and recalled that "by the grace of God, the old man loved it."
+Piscopo later reprised his role as Sinatra in a series of stop-motion animated ads for Lipton Brisk Iced Tea.
+He had an occasional spot on the Weekend Update segment as a bombastic sports commentator who would pose a series of questions and usually follow them up with a loud, "Who cares?"
 Piscopo and Robin Duke also played The Whiners.